Force feedback for MSFS and X-Plane.

-FFB-Bridge is a free force-feedback app for the Microsoft SideWinder Force Feedback 2 / SideWinder FFB2 joystick.
-It reads live telemetry from Microsoft Flight Simulator 2024 or X-Plane 11/12 and drives the stick's motors on Windows and Linux.
+FFB-Bridge reads live telemetry from Microsoft Flight Simulator 2024, MSFS 2020, or X-Plane 11/12 and drives your force-feedback stick's motors — a full cockpit force model, not a rumble pack.
+Validated sticks, including the MOZA AB9 + MH16 on Windows and Linux, run plug-and-play; any other FFB joystick can be enabled.
+Now on Windows, Linux, and macOS.
 Everything stays on your machine: no app account, no telemetry, no cloud.

 Microsoft SideWinder Force Feedback 2 joystick next to a laptop running the FFB-Bridge app